 Or maybe you should buckle your seat belt and make sure you know where the exits are, because the trip might get strange really fast.

 With Chairman Powell driving the bus toward unknown territory at what seems to be reckless speed, it’s time for you to consider ways to secure your savings.

-Don’t let market volatility, inflation, and shifts in the business landscape put your retirement savings in danger.
+Don’t let economic volatility, inflation, and shifts in the business landscape put your retirement savings in danger.
 Consider “packing” your retirement savings the same way you’d pack a bag for an unknown destination.
 You’d want the widest possible diversification across cold and warm-weather clothing, formal and casual attire, assets that thrive in good times as well as assets that protect in bad times.

-Physical gold and silver can help diversify your savings and even act as a safe haven for your wealth as the dollar’s buying power gets relentlessly consumed to keep driving our poor lost bus down the road.2021, inflation, interest rates, unemployment
+Physical gold and silver can help diversify your savings and even act as a safe haven for your wealth as the dollar’s buying power gets relentlessly consumed to keep driving our poor lost bus down the road.2021, Featured, inflation, interest rates, unemployment